Brette Harrington

-Brette Harrington (born 1992) is an American professional rock climber and alpinist based in Lake Tahoe, California and British Columbia, Canada.
+Brette Harrington (born 1992) is an American professional rock climber and alpinist based in Lake Tahoe, California, and British Columbia, Canada.
 She was featured in the 2021 film The Alpinist alongside her late partner, Marc-André Leclerc.
 She is best known for the first free solo of the 760 meter (2,500-foot) Chiaro di Luna (5.11a) in Patagonia, for her development of new alpine climbing routes, and as the star of Brette, a Reel Rock Film Tour short film.

 Early life

-Harrington, the daughter of two skiers, grew up in Lake Tahoe.
-At two years old, she began learning to ski and competed in slalom skiing from the age of five.
-As a teenager, she attended the Holderness School, a boarding school adjacent to the White Mountains of New Hampshire.
-While training in slopestyle skiing in high school, Harrington grew curious about rock climbing and joined the school's club.

-Harrington's rock climbing activities were centered on moderate outdoor climbing routes at New Hampshire locales like Rumney, Cathedral Ledges, and White Horse.
-The club did not compete in climbing competitions.
-Harrington notes that club members found climbing "intrinsically special," engaging in its challenge for personal reasons.
+Harrington, the daughter of two skiers, grew up in Tahoe, California, on Lake Tahoe.
+At two years old, she began learning to ski and competed in slalom racing from the age of five, which she would continue for another decade.
+At sixteen, seeking greater challenge, Harrington switched to slopestyle skiing, adding "another layer of mountain experience".
+Following her move to attend a boarding school near New Hampshire's White Mountains, the Holderness School, Harrington's curiosity led her to join the school's rock climbing club, wherethe proximity to Rumney, [and] Cathedral Ledge, and White Horse Ledge provided her access to sport, trad[itional], and multi-pitch [climbing] routes.
+The club did not compete in climbing competitions—at the time Harrington was unaware that such competitions existed—and she noted that her team members all found climbing "intrinsically special," with the engagement, for her, being something "very personal".

-Harrington moved to Vancouver, Canada to attend the University of British Columbia.
-Initially, she continued slopestyle skiing; however, serious injuries, including a broken neck at the age of 20, sidelined her.
-As a result, Harrington began to focus more on backcountry ski touring and climbing around Squamish, British Columbia.
+Harrington moved to Vancouver, Canada, to attend the University of British Columbia (UBC), to study Spanish, continue her skiing, and with a view toward further climbing among "the great peaks of Canada".
+With Squamish, British Columbia located north of UBC by a drive on the order of an hour, this area became her "granite training gound", with its "Chief" and its "signature bouldery cruxes" a source of technical, traditional climbs.
+While her profile in Climbing Magazine from 2016 leaves unstated how her college years came to an end, it makes clear that for reasons of injury—"including a broken neck and multiple concussions"—her slopestyle skiing had come to an end by age 20, it being replaced by her climbing and backcountry explorations via ski touring.

 Climbing career

-Harrington is an accomplished traditional climber, with completed routes including Grand Illusion on Sugarloaf in Lake Tahoe, and The Free Muir on El Capitan in Yosemite, California.
-She is known for her Multi-pitch climbing and big wall climbing, and her ability to develop new lines.
+Harrington is an accomplished traditional climber, and sport climber with completed routes including Grand Illusion on Sugarloaf in Lake Tahoe, and The Free Muir on El Capitan in Yosemite, California. and Shadow Line (14a) in Sardinia, Italy.
+She is known for her multi-pitch climbing and big wall climbing, and her ability to develop new lines.